bichanna/flan-book/src/unsafe.md

 There are two distinguishable kinds of errors: *syntax errors* and *exceptions*.

 ## Syntax Errors
-Syntax errors, also known as parsing errors, are perhaps the most common kind of complaint you get while you are still learning Impala.
+Syntax errors, also known as parsing errors, are perhaps the most common kind of complaint you get while you are still learning Flan.
 ```js
 some_file:1:14 error: expected ']'
 names["hello"